matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$sites, $params-&gt;getPeriod(), $params-&gt;getSegment())</code></pre>

-- array `$idSites` An array with one idSite.
+- array &$idSites An array with one idSite.
 This site is being archived currently.
 To cancel the query you can change this value to an empty array.
 To include other sites in the query you can add more idSites to this list of idSites.

 - [Period](/api-reference/Piwik/Period) `$period` The period that is being requested to be archived.